Bill Brady (politician): 2014 gubernatorial election

 Brady announced his third bid for Illinois Governor on June 26, 2013.
 His fellow GOP contenders were businessman Bruce Rauner, state treasurer Dan Rutherford, and Senator Kirk Dillard.
 Brady's running mate was Maria Rodriguez.
 She was initially courted by Bruce Rauner as a running mate.
 Rodriguez carried two terms as mayor of Long Grove, Illinois.
 Brady was the lowest-funded of the four Republican candidates for the primary election, with only $273,000 in his campaign account at the end of 2013.
 During his campaign, Brady made several swipes at competitor Bruce Rauner, including comparing Rauner to disgraced and jailed former Illinois Governor Rod Blagojevich.
 Among other things, Brady advocated for pension reform, reducing taxes, reforming worker's compensation, not increasing the minimum wage, and the dismantling of the Illinois State Board of Education.
 Brady lost the GOP primary at third place with 15% of the vote.

 Political positions

 Death penalty

 Brady intended to lift the moratorium on the death penalty if he became governor.

 Abortion

 Brady is anti-abortion.
 He supports a ban on all abortions, including in cases of rape and incest.
 He makes an exception and allows abortion when a mother's life is at risk.
 He has also backed legislation allowing pharmacists to refuse to dispense emergency contraceptions to a managed care system – the type currently administered by many Health Management Organizations (HMOs) – to control the cost of health care.

 Gun control

 Brady has stated that he is opposed to any further restrictions to the ownership of firearms in Illinois.
-He is also for legalizing concealed carry, which would allow a law-abiding, licensed Illinois resident to carry a handgun or other weapon in public in a concealed manner.
+He is also for legalizing concealed carry, which would allow qualified Illinois residents to receive a license to carry a handgun or other weapon in public in a concealed manner.